 The diagnostics backlog continues to grow

-More and more people are waiting for key diagnostic tests.
-The waiting list for diagnostic tests has been steadily growing for more than a decade and increased dramatically due to the COVID-19 pandemic.
-In June 2023, there were more than 152 thousand ongoing waits for a key test, which is over 5.4 times more than in September 2007, when records began.
+The waiting list for diagnostic tests had been steadily growing for more than a decade and then increased dramatically due to the COVID-19 pandemic, reaching a peak of 160,000 in August 2022.
+In September 2024, there were almost 139,000 ongoing waits for a key test.

 Medical staffing (secondary care)

-The medical workforce in Scotland has generally been growing, both in terms of headcount and in FTE (Full-Time Equivalent).
-In December 2022, there were 16,173 individual doctors employed in secondary care, or the equivalent of 14,595 full-time doctors (FTE).
-This is a 32% increase since December 2012, when this dataset began.
+The medical workforce in Scotland has generally been growing, both in terms of headcount and in Full-Time Equivalent (FTE).
+In September 2024, there were 17,219 individual doctors employed in secondary care, or the equivalent of 15,415 full-time doctors (FTE).
+This is a 36% increase since December 2012, when this dataset began.
 Despite this growth, however, NHS Scotland is struggling to meet ever-increasing patient demand.

-In addition, NHS Scotland has been struggling to recruit enough consultants.
-In the last decade, the number of consultant vacancies, as well as the consultant vacancy rate (the percentage of medical consultant posts which is unfilled) have grown.
-According to official data, there were 404 FTE (Full-Time Equivalent) medical consultant vacancies in December 2022, representing around 6.5% of all consultant posts in Scotland.
-Though this number is lower than the peak of 532 (8.7%) reached in June 2021, it is nearly 3 times as high as the number of vacancies in June 2012 (17 vacancies, or 3% of all posts).
+In addition, NHS Scotland has been struggling to recruit enough consultant doctors.
+The number of consultant vacancies, as well as the consultant vacancy rate (the percentage of consultant posts which are unfilled), remains stubbornly high.
+According to official data, there were 398 FTE (Full-Time Equivalent) medical and dental consultant vacancies in September 2024, representing around 6.2% of all consultant posts in Scotland.
+Although this number is lower than the peak of 542 (8.8%) reached in June 2021, it is nearly 3 times as high as the number of vacancies in June 2012 (when there were 137 vacancies, or 3.1% of all posts).

 The actual number of vacancies is likely to be even higher.
 In December 2022, BMA Scotland conducted FOI requests, which revealed that consultant vacancies are likely twice as high as official rates suggest.